 When a buyer visits a showroom they will sit in each car, trying them on for size.
 Like a good book, if the shopper isn’t hooked at first sight, the venture is lost.
-The metalwork has to look as sexy.
+The metalwork has to look as sexy as it can.
 Everything you see and touch has to evoke a sense of desire in a buyer.
 Kia has captured just the right balance between form and function.

 Last month, SUVs outnumbered passenger cars by around 40,000 sales year to date (source:Vfacts May report).
 Kia COO, Damien Meredith, said Kia is committed to the passenger car market and will continue to support its passenger fleet.